chen3feng/uct/README.md

 With this tool, you needn't:

-- Type the the full path of UBT, UCT can find it automatically if your current directory is under the game project or the engine directory.
+- Type the the full path of UBT.
+UCT can find it automatically if your current directory is under the game project or the engine directory.
-- Pass the -Project=YourGame.uproject, UCT can find it automatically if your current directory is under the game project.
+- Pass the `-Project=/Full/Path/To/YourGame.uproject`.
+UCT can find it automatically if your current directory is under the game project.
-- Type `Win64`, UCT assume the target platform is also the host platform.
+- Type `Win64`.
+UCT assume the target platform is also the host platform, of cause you can change it.
-- Type `Development`, `dev` is enough.
+- Type `Development`.
+UCT use `Development` by default.
+Even if you want to specify it, using `-c dev` is also easier.

 ## Install